 Think about and plan for the costs of getting your house ready.
 This will help you keep costs low.

-After the review, you should make a list of these repairs and put them in order of how important they are, with the most important ones being the ones that will actually change the property’s value and appeal to buyers.
+After the walk-through, you should make a list of these repairs and put them in order of how important they are, with the most important ones being the ones that will actually change the property’s value and appeal to buyers.

 Once you know what needs to be fixed, you need to make a detailed budget.
 This budget should cover all costs, no matter how big or small they are.
 It should cover everything, from fixing small things like holes in the wall to redesigning the kitchen.
 Set aside money for staging as well.
-This will help the fixes look better and show the house in its best light.
+This will help the repairs look better and show the house in its best light.

 Save some cash in case you have to pay for something you didn’t expect.
 The inspection may show you other issues that need to be fixed.
 A well-thought-out budget doesn’t just look at how much it will cost to fix things and get ready; it also considers how much money each job could bring in.

 Real estate professionals can help you figure out which fixes will bring in the most buyers, which will help you make the best use of your money.
 In the crowded Dallas market, this part of the planning needs to be done better right away.
-It will save you money and make your house look better, which will help you sell it for more money.
+It will save you money and make your house look better, which will help you sell it for more.

 Agent Commissions and Realtor Fees